Picking a bank and opening an account is one of the first things you need to do as a Newcomer to Canada.

 - Unlimited Interac transfers

-- Two no-fee international money transfers per month for your first 12 months on select accounts
+- Two no-fee international money transfers per month for your first 12 months on select accounts.
+The offer ends by October 31, 2024.

 - No annual-fee credit card with no credit check